TheFatCat2305/enterprise-sales-customer-analytics/README.md

 ## 📈 Key Business Insights
 - Top 20% of customers contribute 61% of total revenue
 - 49% of customers generate 80.61% of revenue
-- At Risk customers contribute over 21% of revenue
+- At risk customers contribute over 21% of revenue
 - 46.82% of orders present cross-sell opportunities
 - Estimated unrealised cross-sell revenue: $166.70K